Suburban Guard Post

-Suburban Guard Post (Hungarian: Külvárosi örszoba) is a 1943 Hungarian drama film directed by Dezső Ákos Hamza and starring Katalin Karády, István Nagy and Rózsi Csikós.
+Suburban Guard Post (Hungarian: Külvárosi őrszoba) is a 1943 Hungarian drama film directed by Dezső Ákos Hamza and starring Katalin Karády, István Nagy and Rózsi Csikós.
 It was shot at the Hunnia Studios in Budapest.
-The film's sets were designed by the art directors Klára B. Kokas and Imre Sörés.
+The film's sets were designed by the art directors Klára B. Kokas and Imre Sőrés.
 Karády plays one of her characteristic femme fatale roles.
 Stylistically it resembles film noir.

 Synopsis

 A young police officer is taken under the wing of an experienced colleague and becomes engaged to his daughter Lidi.
 However one night on a raid he encounters a woman playing an accordion in a shady bar who sets out to seduce him away from his duty and his fiancée.